ericykim/chef/README.md

 ## **Roadmap**
 ### **Phase 1**
-The platform will be a simple recipe version control system, supporting features such as exploring popular recipes made by other chefs, creating a recipe from scratch, backtracking recipes' history of changes, and "forking" or collaborating others' recipes. *Chef* is in many ways the Github for recipes.
+The platform will be a simple recipe Version Control System (VCS), supporting features such as exploring popular recipes made by other chefs, creating a recipe from scratch, backtracking recipes' history of changes, and "forking" or collaborating others' recipes. *Chef* is in many ways the Github for recipes.

 ### **Phase 2**